 The objective of LTE-Maritime or (LTE-M) is to provide high data rates in the order of megabits per second within the communication coverage of 100km from the shoreline.

-In 2017, in order to confirm the feasibility of LTE technology on maritime field, a test-bed was developed in the Republic of Korea and several field experiments were conducted.
+In 2017, in order to confirm the feasibility of LTE technology on maritime field, a testbed was developed in the Republic of Korea and several field experiments were conducted.
 The experiment results show that, although there exist the interference issues with other communication signals, LTE-Maritime can provide the data rates over Mbps and the communication coverage around 100km.

 Merits of LTE-M